dordagani/technical_challenge/readme.md

     $ sudo usermod -aG wheel ansible
     ```

-4. Log in with the user Ansible:
+4. Log in with the Ansible user:
     ```
     $ sudo su - ansible
     ```